Roanoke Island Shopping (Including Manteo Shopping and Wanchese Shopping)

 - (252) 473-9400

-This is the potter’s studio as well as her exhibit space, so you can often see her working at the wheel or glazing.
-Nancy’s functional pottery is made of high-fired stoneware that is dishwasher, microwave and oven safe including pie plates, colanders, sponge holders, bowls, vases and spoon rests.
-She also makes God jars, beaded jewelry, small collectible mirrors and tile murals.
+Nancy is celebrating her 40th year making pots.
+This shop is the potter’s studio as well as her exhibit space, so you can often see her working at the wheel or glazing.
+Nancy’s functional pottery is made of high-fired stoneware that is oven, microwave and dishwasher safe including pie plates, sponge holders, bowls, vases and spoon rests.
+She also makes God jars, beaded jewelry, tile murals and limited edition Passion Pots (with a wink, Nancy says stop in and ask).
 Nancy can create personalized special orders, which make great wedding gifts or wedding favors!

 - Magnolia Lane, across Queen Elizabeth Avenue from Tranquil House Inn